k0sproject/k0smotron/docs/resource-reference.md

         <td><b>downloadURL</b></td>
         <td>string</td>
         <td>
-          DownloadURL specifies the URL to download k0s binary from.
-If specified the version field is ignored and what ever version is downloaded from the URL is used.<br/>
+          DownloadURL specifies the URL from which to download the k0s binary.
+If the version field is specified, it is ignored, and whatever version is downloaded from the URL is used.<br/>
         </td>
         <td>false</td>
       </tr><tr>